 In fact, cold brew coffee has been shown to be up to 70% less acidic when compared to a regular cup of hot coffee brewed from the same coffee beans.
 The only problem with this brewing method is you need to plan ahead because it can take up to 12 hours to make a good quality cold brew coffee.

-Making this type of brewed coffee isn’t hard and one of the easiest ways is the use a French Press to make cold brew, the course grind also helps to lessen the acidity even more!
+Making this type of brewed coffee isn’t hard and one of the easiest ways is to use a French Press to make cold brew, the course grind also helps to lessen the acidity even more!

 Add Milk or Cream to Your Coffee